Biden directs states to make all adults eligible for vaccine by May 1

 About 10 percent of the country, or 33.2 million people, is fully vaccinated, according to a Washington Post tally.
 Many people have struggled to navigate overlapping guidelines for who is eligible and deal with overwhelmed sign-up websites, leading to anxiety and uncertainty about when they can get a shot.

 The administration will provide technical support to state and local websites, officials said.
-Biden also plans to double the number of pharmacies participating in a federal vaccination program and the number of mass inoculation centers.
+Biden also plans to double the number of pharmacies participating in a federal vaccination program and the number of federally run mass inoculation centers.

 The announcement of a date for universal adult vaccine eligibility is a beacon in the year-old battle against the pandemic, though in some ways Biden was declaring a turning point that has been in the works for some time.
 Some states may announce full eligibility before May 1, if they conclude that their websites and phone lines can handle the traffic.